Arron-Harris/plotly-data-visualization/README.md

 # plotly-data-visualization
 Creating different visualizations using plotly.

-Click the link open in colab to view the visualizations of the coed
+Click the link open in colab to view the visualizations of the code